shandilya10/wealth-management/README.md

 - Password strength validation on Register
 - More information about users
 - More information about single stock after clicking know more
-- Using Intraday endpoint of API, track ups and down of stocks on stock single page
+- Using Intraday endpoint of API, track ups and downs of stocks on stock single page